-- An adjustment to the apportionment of the monthly rate for the standard line rental since the line rental rate increased as from June 2019.
-This change impacted the net cost of the social tariffs component; - Updates to the numbers of social tariffs beneficiaries; - An update to the opening net book value (NBV) for the comprehensive electronic directory to reflect the closing NBV for the previous claim of 2018; - Amendments to the calculation methodology adopted for the brand enhancement to reflect the methodologies considered in past USO claims which were reviewed after the submission of GO's funding application for 2019.
+- An update to the number of payphones, along with a revised methodology for apportioning local access network (LAN) costs between active copper and fibre lines; - Updates to the numbers of social tariffs beneficiaries; - An update to the opening net book value (NBV) for the comprehensive electronic directory to reflect the closing NBV for the previous claim of 2019.

-Following the revisions made by GO as outlined above, the total net cost of GO's 2019 USO claim decreased from €373,182 to €238,534.
+Following the revisions made by GO as outlined above, as well as some other updates carried out during the review work, the total net cost of GO's 2020 USO claim decreased from €176,636 to €158,892.
 The following sub-sections include a more detailed explanation of the review work carried out on each USO component claimed by GO for funding.
-Once the review of GO's 2019 USO claim was completed in July 2024, the total net cost decreased further and amounted to €107,940.
-Further details are also available in Annex 1.
+Further details are available in Annex 1.